 top of page

 I hold a M.A. in American Studies from Columbia University and a B.A. in Print Journalism from Texas State University.
-I live in Brooklyn with my two energetic children, a Russian who is not a spy, and a cat who acts like a dog.
+I live in New York with my two energetic children and a Russian who is not a spy.

 Home: Welcome